wokamoto/dogmap.jp/wp-content/plugins/jetpack/readme.txt

 8. Mobile Theme

 == Changelog ==

+= 2.0 =
+* Enhancement: Publicize: Connect your site to popular social networks and automatically share new posts with your friends.
+* Enhancement: Post By Email: Publish posts to your blog directly from your personal email account.
+* Enhancement: Photon: Images served through the global WordPress.com cloud.
+* Enhancement: Infinite Scroll: Better/faster browsing by pulling the next set of posts into view automatically when the reader approaches the bottom of the page.
+* Enhancement: Open Graph: Provides more detailed information about your posts to social networks.
+* Enhancement: JSON API: New parameters for creating and viewing posts.
+* Enhancement: Improved compatibility for the upcoming WordPress 3.5.
+* Bug Fix: Sharing: When you set your sharing buttons to use icon, text, or icon + text mode, the Google+ button will display accordingly.
+* Bug Fix: Gravatar Profile Widget: Allow basic HTML to be displayed.
+* Bug Fix: Twitter Widget: Error handling fixes.
+* Bug Fix: Sharing: Improved theme compatibility
+* Bug Fix: JSON API: Fixed error when creating some posts in some versions of PHP.

+= 1.9.2 =
+* Bug Fix: Only sync options on upgrade once.

 = 1.9.1 =
 * Enhancement: Notifications feature is enabled for logged-out users when the module is active & the toolbar is shown by another plugin.